Billjam555/Bible-20website/README.md

-# Bible-20websitevm 1.0.4 removed and remove
-added page counter
+ removed and added a page counterv1.0.4
 King James Audio Bible

 Read as you were called